onitica/PyExam/README.md

 For number based results it also provides aggregation tools and formatting.

+An example command would be: python tester.py debug_test.txt

 Current Test Cases:
 --------
 * Speed - Test execution of command line utilites